Argyll oil field: Argyll development

 The Argyll field was initially developed by Hamilton Brothers using a converted semisubmersible production and accommodation vessel (Transworld 58).
 In 1984 the Transworld 58 was moved to the nearby Innes field.
 And its place at Argyll was taken by the Deepsea Pioneer.
 The principal design data of these vessels was as follows.

 Oil from the field was exported through the Catenary Anchor Leg Mooring facility.
 This was located 2.29 km from the Argyll installation at 56°10’27”N 02°49’03”E in a water depth of 77 metres.
 It was connected via a 7,500 feet (2,286 m) 10-inch diameter flowline from Argyll.
 It was capable of operating with vessels up to 100,000 dead weight tons.
 The first oil from the field was loaded into the tanker Theogennitor and offloaded at the BP refinery at the Isle of Grain Kent.

 Production from Argyll (in 1000s barrels) was initially as shown.

 The production from Duncan began in February 1982 and it produced 1.22 e6oilbbl in 1983 and 3.30 e6oilbbl in 1984.

 Production from Innes was routed to Argyll via an 11 km 6-inch flowline.

 When Argyll was shut-in in November 1992 it had produced more than 73 e6oilbbl.
-Duncan was shutdown in October 1992, by which time it had produced 18.7 e6oilbbl from a Stock Tank oil initially in place (STBIIP) of 47.7 STBIIP.
+Duncan was shut down in October 1992, by which time it had produced 18.7 e6oilbbl from a Stock Tank oil initially in place (STBIIP) of 47.7 STBIIP.

 The Argyll, Duncan and Innes fields Argyll was shut-in in November 1992, all the wells were plugged and the facilities were removed.